Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 Their new partnership was helping, but Lin was still struggling to fully integrate with the Forest Spirit.
 Her vine magic worked in bursts of brilliance followed by periods of exhaustion as she learned to share her consciousness with an ancient entity.

 When Ink Elementals tried to dissolve their equipment, Tobi's harmonic stones created weak protective resonances while Lin struggled to purify the corrupted ink with her unpredictable vine magic.
-When Phantom Librarians phased through walls to attack, Greta's righteous flames made them solid enough for Willi's fire and ice spells to strike, but the battles were becoming increasingly difficult.
+When Phantom Librarians phased through walls to attack, Greta's blessed sword strikes made them solid enough for Willi's fire and ice spells to strike, but the battles were becoming increasingly difficult.

 They were learning to fight like a team, but each victory came at a cost.
 Lin's magic was powerful but unreliable, the Forest Spirit's ancient consciousness sometimes overwhelming her own thoughts.
 Without proper equipment and with limited supplies, every encounter pushed them closer to their breaking point.